 We’re committed to helping families understand early in the college search process the value of the APU experience, and options for affordable financing of a top-tier Christian university education.

-Now that you’re familiar with the various financial aid opportunities available to APU students, it’s time to estimate what your true cost may be to attend Azusa Pacific University.
+Now that you’re familiar with the financial aid opportunities available to APU students, it’s time to estimate what your true cost may be to attend Azusa Pacific.
 Remember, estimations are only as accurate as the information you provide.
-Select the appropriate tool for you below to proceed.
+Click on the Net Price Calculator button below to begin.Net Price Calculator

 NOTE: The undergraduate Athletic Training Education Program (ATEP) will transition to an entry-level masters (ELM) graduate program by 2016.
 This transition is being made in response to changes within the athletic training profession and in order to maintain a high-quality educational experience for athletic training students.
 Applications to the undergraduate ATEP will continue to be accepted in fall 2012 and fall 2013 (see Admission Requirements).
 The last cohort of students admitted to the undergraduate ATEP during the fall 2013 application period must complete the program by spring 2016 to be eligible to take the national Board of Certification, Inc. examination for athletic trainers.
 There will be no exceptions.
 If students do not complete the undergraduate ATEP by spring 2016, they have the following options to attain certification exam eligibility: transfer to an accredited program at a different university, or seek admission to the new ELM program at APU.
 For further information, please contact the program director of athletic training education.